 Freedive and snorkel around exposed rocky reef break 100-150m offshore, famous for world-class surfing waves and requiring very calm conditions for safe diving.

-7-day swell forecast for Shark Island, calculated using Pelagic's Hadal Conditions Intelligence™.
-Wave heights are site-specific — adjusted for Shark Island's exposure, orientation and depth profile.
-Colour bands show diveable conditions at this site: green is ideal, orange is marginal, red is undiveable.
+Site-specific wave heights adjusted for Shark Island's exposure, orientation and depth profile.
+Colour bands: green = ideal, orange = marginal, red = undiveable.

 Shark Island sits 100–150 m offshore from the southern end of Cronulla, a submerged rocky reef that breaks the surface in larger swells and hosts world-class surfing waves during south-east groundswells.
 Underwater, the exposed reef platform drops to around 12 m and carries a rocky reef assemblage that surprises divers given how relentlessly the site is battered above the surface.
 The fish life around the reef is good, and there is something genuinely novel about diving a famous surf break in the stillness that only flat conditions bring.